Instructor: Steve Hall c/o Steve Hall Safety Consultants

-Note: This training will take place over 2 days on June 6th for Day 1 and June 27th for Day 2.
+Note: This training will take place over 2 days on July 18th for Day 1 and Day 2 on July 19th.
 Participants who register will be enrolled for the 2 days, which will be indicated in the Confirmation e-mail.

 - To explore the dynamics of anger and hostility.